 A Tom Fazio design that first opened in 2001, the layout can play to a very challenging slope rating of 146 from the back markers.
 Most sensible golfers will see sense, however, and tee it up from one of the four more forward tees on every hole.

-The front nine holes play through an undulating wooded landscape – with half a dozen little wooden bridges linking uneven sections of the terrain – whilst the back nine is laid out on more open ground, with six of the holes set alongside the Housatonic River.
+The back nine holes play through an undulating wooded landscape – with half a dozen little wooden bridges linking uneven sections of the terrain – whilst the front nine is laid out on more open ground, with six of the holes set alongside the Housatonic River.